kovidgoyal/calibre/manual/edit.rst

 Transforming CSS properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create rules to transform the stying of the book.
+Create rules to transform the styling of the book.
 For example, create a rule to convert all red text to green or to double the font size of all text in the book or make text of a certain font family italic, etc.